balena-io/resin-image/README.md

 The callback gets passed a single argument: a possible error.

-**Notice:** You might need to unmount the device before attempting this operation or you might get an `EBUSY` error.

 **Notice:** You might need admin privileges to run this operation or you might get an `EACCES` error.

 Example: